OrkoHunter/Muriel/README.md

  - Make a symlink of it on your desktop and execute from there.
  - If you always have a terminal open, put an alias to the script file.

+---
+Did you like it?
+So, is this Friendship, I guess so !<br>
 <img src="http://cdn2.business2community.com/wp-content/uploads/2014/08/friendship44.gif">